 Please complete a University Application Form by clicking here.
-We are now accepting applications for September 2014 entry.
-Shortlisted candidates will be invited to attend an interview.
+We are now accepting applications for September 2018 entry.
+Shortlisted candidates may be invited to attend an interview.

 Applicants must hold a degree of a 2.1 standard or equivalent in a relevant science-based degree.
 This includes (but is not restricted to) Physics, Mathematics, Engineering, Biology, Neuroscience or Psychology based subjects.
 Overseas students with equivalent degree classifications, where English is not their first language, must provide proof of proficiency in the English language (usually IELTS score of 7 or above).